 In 2013, the Fund constructed a new building.
 The new facility is also occupied by the Association and the Insurance Trust.
-In June 2013, the Board passed a resolution approving the recoup of construction costs through the Association and Insurance Trust prepaying eight years of rent to the Retirement and Relief Fund.
-The Association's and Insurance Trust's share of rent totaled \$170,000 and \$85,000, respectively.
+In June 2013, the Board passed a resolution approving the recoupment of construction costs through the Association and Insurance Trust prepaying eight years of rent to the Retirement and Relief Fund.
+The Association's and Insurance Trust's share of rent for the eight year period totaled \$170,000 and \$85,000, respectively.
 These amounts were recorded as deferred rent in the accompanying financial statements and are being amortized over eight years.
-Rental income for the year ended June 30, 2016 and 2015 was \$31,524 and \$30,906, respectively.
+Deferred Rent as of June 30, 2017 and 2016 is \$130,116 and \$162,270, respectively.
+Rental income for the years ended June 30, 2017 and 2016 was \$32,154.
 There is no formal lease between the related parties.